 Soft skills that are helpful if you work as a pharmacy tech are excellent customer service, listening, and math skills.
 After all, you’re kind of working in the retail world, dealing with customers and money!
 You’ll also need to be detail-oriented: One wrong prescription could have disastrous ramifications.

-Job Outlook and Salary for a Pharmacy Technician
+Salary of a Pharmacy Technician